permafrost-dev/vue-ray/README.md

 Component lifecycle events can be sent to Ray using the `showComponentEvents` plugin option _(`array`)_.

-Any or all of the following values can be used with this option:
+Use any of the following values with this option:

 - `before-create`
 - `before-mount`